ak47andrew/virtual-console/docs/src/opcodes.md

 vsync
 ```

+> Note: if sprite is drawn on the edge of the screen and some pixels are out of bounds of the screen - they're not gonna be drawn and not overflow to RAM/to the other edge of the screen.
+This is expected behavior

 ### Vsync

-Tell the console to "swap the banks" and update input.
-After this command is reached, console will display update screen texture from VRAM (see [Memory](./memory.md)) and place pressed and held buttons at the last two bytes of the RAM (compiler reports this addresses)
+Tell the console to the "buffer swapping" and update input bytes.
+After this command is reached, console will update screen texture from VRAM (see [Memory](./memory.md)) and place pressed and held buttons at the last two bytes of the RAM (Bro just read memory)

 **Operands:**
 - `none`